spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 (`url.searchParams.get('path')`) for use in identifying where the reaction came from.

-So I can see what's going on with the component as a build it out I'll stick the component on the index page.
+So I can see what's going on with the component as I build it out I'll stick the component on the index page.

 ```svelte